Trivivium/devops-2k20/report/REPORT.md

 ### Logging

-The following image show a screenshot of the available information exposed by Kibana.
+The following image shows a screenshot of the available information exposed by Kibana.
 On the top we can see the total amount of requests over time, where each block symbolizes a 3 hour timeslot.
 Below we can see a live timeline of events logged in the system.
 Worth noting is the powerful querying engine that is accessible